tensorflow/tensorflow/README.rst

 See examples folder for:

 -  Easy way to handle categorical variables - words are just an example of categorical variable.
 -  Text Classification - see examples for RNN, CNN on word and characters.
+-  Language modeling and text sequence to sequence.
 -  Images (CNNs) - see example for digit recognition.
 -  More & deeper - different examples showing DNNs and CNNs